Work Medical Workshops About Contact

 What should I bring?

-What does the day look like?
+What do the days look like?

 Do I need my own camera or equipment?